covit2019/analysis_codes/README.md

 will be created.
 This csv file includes the value of CDF value for each node of the neural network and will be the input file for copula estimation.

 ## <u>4.
 Estimate copulas and dump coefficient correlation matrix</u>
-In this procedure, the program estimates pair-copulas for each node in the neural network.
+In this step, the program estimates pair-copulas for each node in the neural network.
 Then, we consider Kendall's tau for each pair-copulas as the coefficient correlation.
-To estimate the copula, this package using noble library [vinecopulib](https://github.com/vinecopulib/vinecopulib).
+To estimate the copula, we use the noble C++ library [vinecopulib](https://github.com/vinecopulib/vinecopulib).

-Before running the program, you need to compile the executable.
+Before running the program, you need to compile the source codes. which depend on Boost and Eigen.
-You need Boost and Eigen before compiling the program.
 If you need more details, please read
 *4.CalculatePairCopulas/README.md*

-To compile and run the package, please do as follows
+To compile and run the package, please type the following commands

     > cd 4.CalculatePairCopulas/cmd
     > make